companydotcom/vastly/README.md

 - Colocate dependencies with their packages - don't install packages in monorepo root unless necessary.

+## Publishing Packages

+- In order to publish public packages to NPM run `pnpm changeset` then `pnpm changeset version`.
+- Then commit your changes, and when the changes get merged into the `main` branch the packages will automatically be published on NPM with the "main" GitHub action.

 ## Useful Links

 Learn more about Turborepo: